 (3) If it is determined in the re-estimation process that the Securitization Uplift Charge Daily Amount needs to be revised, ERCOT will issue a Market Notice notifying Market Participants of the change no later than 15 calendar days before the Operating Day in which the new Securitization Uplift Charge Daily Amount will become effective.

 (4) An LSE that is not a Securitization Uplift Charge Opt-Out Entity is responsible for remitting payment to its QSE for the LSE’s share of the Securitization Uplift Charge, based on the LSE’s Non-Opted-Out LSE Adjusted Metered Load (AML).
 An LSE may not pass through the Securitization Uplift Charge to any transmission-voltage Customer that is a Securitization Uplift Charge Opt-Out Entity.

-ERCOT shall post to the ERCOT website a list that consists solely of every Electric Service Identifier (ESI ID) associated with a transmission-voltage Customer that is a Securitization Uplift Charge Opt-Out Entity.
+(5) ERCOT shall post to the ERCOT website a list that consists solely of every Electric Service Identifier (ESI ID) associated with a transmission-voltage Customer that is a Securitization Uplift Charge Opt-Out Entity.
 This list of ESI IDs will not include the identity of the Customer or its Retail Electric Provider (REP).

+(6) Securitization Uplift Charge Opt-Out Entity status for a transmission-voltage Customer is only granted for an ESI ID associated with the original Customer that was granted opt-out status, and this status cannot be transferred.
+To identify any such possible transfers:

+(a) Each Transmission Service Provider (TSP) that serves a transmission voltage customer that is a Securitization Uplift Charge Opt-Out Entity shall adopt at least a monthly process that enables each TSP to compare current Customer records to those Customer records as they existed as a November 29, 2021, and inform ERCOT within 30 days of any Customer name changes associated with a Securitization Uplift Charge Opt-Out Entity’s ESI ID, as well as the effective date of those name changes.

+(b) ERCOT will subsequently notify PUCT Staff and the REP of record associated with the ESI IDs ERCOT has reason to believe reflect a changes of transmission-voltage Customer and will remove the ESI ID’s status as an Opt-Out Customer and notify the REP of record associated with the ESI ID upon a finding by the PUCT that the original Customer is no longer associated with the Securitization Uplift Charge Opt-Out Entity’s ESI ID.